Veroni/wheelly_the_robot/README.md

 # Wheelly The Robot
 A cute table-robot that helps you with your daily routine tasks.
-It can be adjusted to anything.

 The task: Wheelly is folding clothes and placing them to the drawer.